PLSysSec/cse127-website/docs/pa/pa2.md

 ### Exploit Notes

 For this assignment you should read and have a solid understanding of Aleph One’s “Smashing the Stack for Fun and Profit”.

 Aleph One gives code that calculates addresses on the target’s stack based on addresses on the exploit’s stack.
-However, addresses on the exploit’s stack can change based on how the exploit is executed (working directory, arguments, environment, etc.); in my testing, I do not guarantee to execute your exploits exactly the same way bash does.
+However, addresses on the exploit’s stack can change based on how the exploit is executed (working directory, arguments, environment, etc.).
 You must therefore hard-code target stack locations in your exploits.

 You should not use a function such as `get_sp()` in the exploits you hand in.
-You should only modify the sploit C files; i.e. your sploits should work with unmodified Makefiles, targets, etc.
-In grading, the exploits may be run with a different environment and different working directory.
+You should only modify the `sploitN.c` files and corresponding `writeup.txt` files; i.e., your exploits should work with unmodified Makefiles, targets, etc. In grading, the exploits may be run with a different environment and different working directory.
 Your exploits must work in these cases also.
 Your exploit programs should not take any command-line arguments.

-Shutting down the VM removes the files in /tmp, and if you want to keep them then pause the VM and save its state!
+Shutting down the VM removes the files in /tmp; if you want to keep them, pause the VM and save its state!

+### Submission

+To submit your solution for each sub-assignment, run the `gradinator-submit` command from the corresponding `sploit1`-`sploit4` directory and follow the prompts that appear.
+You may submit as many times as you like ahead of the deadline, but only your most recent submission will be counted.
+Note that each of the four sub-assignments ***must be submitted separately***.

+For each sub-assignment, after submitting an attempted solution, you'll subsequently receive a message from our auto-grading server to your email address associated with this class.
+The email will contain a breakdown of the steps it took to grade your assignment, points earned (or not) at each step, and a total score for that sub-assignment.
+Each one is worth 25 points.